jfmartinz/ResourceHub/Web Development/readme.md

       <tr>
         <td><a href="https://www.mongodb.com/resources/languages/mean-stack"> Introduction to MEAN stack</a></td>
         <td>
-         Discover what the MEAN stack is, how it can be used and works, the pros and cons of the MEAN stack.
+         This link helps you to discover what the MEAN stack is, how it can be used and works, the pros and cons of the MEAN stack.
       </tr>
       <tr>
         <td><a href="https://www.geeksforgeeks.org/mean-stack/">MEAN Stack Roadmap</a></td>
         <td>
-         A roadmap for mastering MEAN Stack development involves progressing through various steps, acquiring skills in each component, and gaining hands-on experience.
+         Here is a roadmap for mastering MEAN Stack development involves progressing through various steps, acquiring skills in each component, and gaining hands-on experience.
         </td>
       </tr>
        <tr>
         <td><a href="https://www.w3schools.com/angular/">Angular,Front-end application framework</a></td>
         <td>
-          A complete tutorial to start learning AngularJS,a JavaScript framework from basic to adavance level
+          This is a complete tutorial to start learning AngularJS,a JavaScript framework from basic to adavance level
         </td>
       </tr>
       <tr>
         <td><a href="https://learn.mongodb.com/learning-paths/introduction-to-mongodb">A step to learn MongoDB</a></td>
         <td>
-        MongoDb is a NoSQL database system that stores data in a flexible, JSON-like format.
-MongoDB is known for its scalability, high performance, and ease of use.This is an introduction to MongoDB course that guides you to get started with MongoDB.This includes connecting to a MongoDB database, how to conduct simple CRUD operations, and key topics such as aggregation, indexing, data modeling, and transactions.
+         This learning path includes connecting to a MongoDB database, how to conduct simple CRUD operations, and key topics such as aggregation, indexing, data modeling, and transactions.
         </td>
       </tr>
       <tr>
         <td><a href="https://www.tutorialspoint.com/nodejs/index.htm">Node.js Overview</a></td>
         <td>
-        Node.js is an open-source and cross-platform JavaScript runtime environment.This is a Node.js Tutorial that guides you right from Installation of Node.js to Connecting MongoDB
+           This is a Node.js Tutorial that guides you right from Installation of Node.js to Connecting MongoDB
         </td>
       </tr>
       <tr>